bevyengine/bevy/release-content/migration-guides/entities_apis.md

 ### Other entity interactions

-The placeholder `ArchetypeId::INVALID` has been removed, which was sometimes needed to accommodate flushing, and is no longer relevant.
 `BundleSpawner::spawn_non_existent` is now `BundleSpawner::construct`.
 `World::inspect_entity` now errors with `EntityNotSpawnedError` instead of `EntityDoesNotExistError`.
 `QueryEntityError::EntityDoesNotExist` is now `QueryEntityError::NotSpawned`.